splace/hashmatching/executables/README.md

 $ echo $?
 0
 ```
-Note#1: check is a bit complex due to sha512sum not being able to pipe just the result.
+Notes:

-Note#2: commands checking the result hash, above, wont work if any other but the exe files and the nonce, (example: the README.md), are in the working folder.
+Checking the result hash, above, wont work if any other files but the exe's and the nonce are in the working folder.(like README.md)

+The check is a bit complex because sha512sum isn't able to pipe just the result.